kekePower/museweb/README.md

 ## ✨ Features

 * **Prompt → Page** – Point MuseWeb to a folder of `.txt` prompts; each prompt becomes a routable page.
+* **Live Reloading for Prompts** – Edit your prompt files and see changes instantly without restarting the server.
 * **Streaming Responses** – HTML is streamed token-by-token for instant first paint.
 * **Backend Agnostic** – Works with either:
   * **[Ollama](https://ollama.ai/)** (default, runs everything locally), or